Knockback2003/alarmbox/README.md

         OFF   = Everything is ok
         Flash = No connection to MQTT 1

-* BLUE: OFF   = Everything is ok when no alarm / Alarm: You should check your liberys Flash = No connection to MQTT 2
+* BLUE: OFF   = Everything is ok when no alarm / Alarm: You should check your library Flash = No connection to MQTT 2

-(in case of Alarm the LED function is the same of the day!)
+(in the case of the Alarm the LED function is the same as the day!)
-(The LED's are a little complex, look at the Code for more details about the LED light/flash signs)
+(The LEDs are a little complex, look at the Code for more details about the LED light/flash signs)